amellouki/ai-chat/README.md

 Node 18.15.0

+## Variable Environment

+Create a `.env.local` file similar to `.env.example` and add your own variables.

 ## Getting Started

-First, run the development server:
+First install discrepancies with `npm i`, and the run the development server:

 ```bash
 npm run dev